Leslie Paul: Early life

 Born in Dublin on 30 April 1905, Leslie Paul grew up in Honor Oak, southeast London, the second child of advertising manager Frederick Paul and registered nurse, Lottie Burton.
 The family was fairly large, consisting of three sons and two daughters including younger siblings Joan and Douglas.

 During his materially poor but culturally rich childhood, Paul contributed dramatic poetry recitations to family/neighbourhood entertainments.
-He later recalled performing a vignette called 'Two Coons', which gave a sympathetic representation of African culture.
+He later recalled performing a vignette called Two Coons, which gave a sympathetic representation of African culture.

 Young manhood: between the wars

-By the summer of 1922, Paul was a junior ledger clerk employed in the city (near Aldgate) at the International Stores on a weekly salary of 22 s.
-6 d.

 In 1923 he joined his father's firm Pantlin and Paul in Fleet Street, hoping to find a way into freelance journalism.
-He actually succeeded in becoming editor of a magazine called 'The open Road', but the magazine failed after only six months.
-During that six months Paul attempted to become a freelance journalist, and wrote the unpublished 'The Journal of a Sun Worshipper'.
+He actually succeeded in becoming editor of a magazine called The open Road, but the magazine failed after only six months.
+During that six months Paul attempted to become a freelance journalist, and wrote the unpublished The Journal of a Sun Worshipper.
 During this period Paul came under the mentorship of Charles Watson, a retired unionist, bookseller and Swedenborgian.
 Watson loaned Paul books from his bookshop which were to have a major influence on Paul's political and social thinking.
 Another influence was Harold Laski, whose powers of oratory influenced Paul's thinking and writing style.

 During the 1930s Paul worked as a freelance journalist.
 He was also employed in London educational and social work, as well as working on the continent with refugees.
 He was a tutor with the London County Council as well as the Workers' Educational Association.

-In 1932 Paul published his strongly autobiographical first novel 'Fugitive Morning'.
+In 1932 Paul published his strongly autobiographical first novel Fugitive Morning.

 Paul's political views at this time were inspired by H. G. Wells, William Morris, and Edward Carpenter, while his ideas about children's education were partly drawn from Rousseau's Emile.
 In addition, Paul was also active in the pacifist No More War Movement.
 In the 1930s, Paul co-edited the journal of the Federation of Progressive Societies and Individuals, later known as The Progressive League, of which he was a leading member.
 Later, Paul was an outspoken critic of the Axis powers, as well as the Soviet Union, of which he had formerly been an enthusiast, following the latter nation's signing of the Molotov–Ribbentrop Pact.
 After the outbreak of World War Two and the rise of fascism, Paul abandoned his pacifism and supported the British war effort.